-Yet many industry observers will have expected little going into this particular Budget with Mr Osborne having backed off his planned frontal assault on pension tax reliefs in recent weeks.
+Yet many industry observers will have expected little, going into this particular Budget, with George Osborne having backed off his planned frontal assault on pension tax reliefs in recent weeks.

-Instead, true to form, the Chancellor has yanked some plump rabbits out of his hat for investors, with an unexpected hike in the Isa allowance to £20,000 from April 2017; the launch of a new Lifetime Isa for those under 40-years of age; and oh-so-juicy cuts to capital gains tax.
+Instead, true to form, the Chancellor has yanked some plump rabbits out of his hat for investors, with an unexpected hike in the Isa allowance to £20,000 from April 2017, the launch of a new Lifetime Isa for those under 40, and oh-so-juicy cuts to capital gains tax (CGT).

-The Isa hike is huge surprise, albeit a positive one, given the allowance was materially upgraded so recently and with a commitment to merely adjust it for inflation each year.
+The Isa increase is a huge surprise, albeit a positive one, given the allowance was so recently materially upgraded, and with a commitment to merely adjust it for inflation each year.

-It means a couple can tuck away an astonishing £40,000 a year, which is not bad when the average UK salary is little more than £27k.
-Even the HMRC’s own data has revealed that only 5 per cent of Isa investors fully use their annual allowance - and that was when it was just £11,280 a year.
+It means a couple can tuck away an astonishing £40,000 a year – not bad when the average UK salary is little more than £27,000.

-This is in many ways an attempt to migrate savers voluntarily to something akin the Chancellor’s much touted ‘Pensions Isa’ without ruffling the feathers of established pension investors further.
+This is, in many, ways an attempt to migrate savers voluntarily to something akin to the Chancellor’s much-touted ‘Pensions Isa’ without further ruffling the feathers of established pension investors.

-Deep cuts to capital gains tax rates, from 28 per cent to 20 per cent at the higher rates, are welcome in themselves but should also provide a big boost in demand for Enterprise Investment Schemes (EIS) as investment into EIS enables an investor to defer a CGT liability.
+Deep cuts to capital gains tax rates, from 28 per cent to 20 per cent at the higher rates, are welcome in themselves, but should also provide a big boost in demand for Enterprise Investment Schemes (EIS), as investment into EISs enables an investor to defer a CGT liability.

 Importantly, EIS deferral can be used to defer a capital gain made up to 36 months before the EIS shares are subscribed for.
-Therefore, anyone who has incurred a CGT in the liability in the last three years and has not deferred it, has an additional reason to explore the joys of EIS.
+Therefore, anyone who has incurred a CGT liability in the past three years and has not deferred it, has an additional reason to explore the joys of EIS.